List of Stanley Cup Final officials: 2019

-Before the 2019 Stanley Cup Finals, the NHL assigned five referees and four linesmen to the series: Something they hadn't done since 2001.
+Before the 2019 Stanley Cup Final, the NHL assigned five referees and four linesmen to the series: Something they hadn't done since 2001.
 This was done, possibly because one of the referees (Wes McCauley) had sustained a leg injury during game six of the Western Conference Final and left the game.
 Even though he was named to work the Finals, he did not work in the seven-game series.